-Code overview
+17.1 Code overview

-For readers that intend to work on the project, this section explains the general organization of the codebase.
-The software distribution contains the JiST system, small regression test and benchmark simulations, the SWANS components, and simulation driver scripts.
+The software distribution contains the JiST system, small regression test and benchmark simulations, the SWANS components and simulation driver scripts.
 The software map below contains only the more significant files and is intended to be a navigational aid.
-It is correct as of September 2003.
+It is correct as of March 2003.